 Refunds of instructional, general, laboratory, and technology fees will be made according to the Fee Refund Schedule.
 All drops or withdrawals must be in writing and are effective on the date received by the Records and Registration Office.
 Refunds are not issued for late fees, auxiliary services fees, or Delayed Payment Plan service charges.
 For certain programs, liability insurance is required to be purchased.
 For these programs, a lab fee is assessed for this coverage.
-The coverage will remain in effect until the expiration of your insurance contract.
-If you need more information, please contact the Financial Aid Office or the Cashier's Office.
+The coverage will remain in effect until the expiration of the student's insurance contract.
+For more information, please contact the Financial Aid Office or the Cashiers Office.

-Students are refunded at 100% through the 15^{th} calendar day of the term.
+Students are refunded at 100% through the 15th calendar day of the term.